 Review and road test of the Bentley Flying Spur

-Bentley's latest Flying Spur saloon diverges from its Continental origins.
+Bentley's third generation Flying Spur saloon diverges a little more from its Continental origins.
 Is any saloon in the world really better than this one?
 Jonathan Crouch wonders.

 Ten Second Review of the Bentley Flying Spur